Z-Wave is a wireless communications standard that can be used for automation of existing buildings.

 Parameters - Displays devices current parameters.
 All parameters can be tweaked to provide additional functionalities and communication settings between bOS or other devices.
 Not every device comes with a pre-made parameters list, some devices need manual parameters update.

 Associations - Allows the device to be assigned into association groups.
 Association groups allow communication between different z-wave devices without the need of a Program task or additional programming.

 Multichannel associations - Some newer Z-Wave devices have Multi-Channel integrated this means the device has multiple parts acting as different sub devices.

 Wake up interval - Battery powered devices also have a Wake up interval set (in seconds) which wakes up the device each interval and send current status information to bOS.

 Inclusion is a process of adding a new device to the Z-Wave network.
 The number of times an inclusion button on the device must be pressed varies from device to device.
 Please check the device documentation first.

-Insert USB stick in the USB port (if the controller is our Colibri server, controller should already be in the list).
+Insert USB stick in the USB port (if the controller is our Colibri Z-Wave server, the controller should already be in the list).

 Add a new Z-Wave node to the configuration.

 On the right side in select correct COM port number and set Enabled to true.